Shwejan/Echopulse/README.md

 ---

-### Step 1: Remove the existing code directory completely
+### Step 1: (Optional) Remove the existing code directory completely if any issue occurs while cloning

 If your local EchoPulse folder is out-of-date or corrupted, remove it first: